Mir Sayyid Ali Hamadani: Death and legacy

 Hamadani died in 1384, with historical accounts differing on the location—either in the Kunar Valley (modern-day Afghanistan) or Swat (modern-day Pakistan), on his way from Srinagar to Mecca and was buried in Kulob, Khatlan, Tajikistan, where his shrine remains a site of veneration.

 In Kashmir, he is revered as “Shah-e-Hamadan,” (The King of Hamadan) and the Khanqah-e-Moula in Srinagar attracts thousands of pilgrims annually.

 Hamadani's teachings influenced subsequent Sufi orders in Kashmir, including the Rishi order, and his writings continue to be studied in Islamic scholarship.

 His introduction of handicrafts laid the foundation for Kashmir's textile industry, and his emphasis on ethical governance inspired rulers in the region.
 Modern scholars view him as a key figure in the Islamisation of Kashmir and Central Asia, blending spiritual and cultural contributions.

 Influence

 Historical Eidgah Srinagar is also known as Eidgah Shah-i-Hamdan.
-Hamadani started organized efforts to convert Kashmir to Islam.
-Hamadani is regarded as having brought various crafts and industries from Iran into India, notably carpet weaving; it is said that he brought 700 Sayyids with him to the country.
+Hamadani is regarded as having brought various crafts and industries from Iran into Kashmir, notably carpet weaving; it is said that he brought 700 Sayyids with him to the country.

 The growth of the textile industry in Kashmir increased its demand for fine wool, which in turn meant that Kashmiri Muslim groups settled in Ladakh, bringing with them skills such as minting and literary writing.

-Hamadani wrote a book on politics, governance, and social behaviour, called the Zakhirat ul-Muluk.
+Hamadani started organized efforts to convert Kashmir to Islam.
+His book on politics, governance and social behaviour, called the Zakhirat ul-Muluk, includes twenty rules for non-Muslims: